2003: McDonald's first global communications campaign

-Packaging was McDonald's #2 cost.
-Looking around the world, I saw a distinct opportunity to turn the cost into a powerful marketing asset.
-It could become another big platform to tell a new brand story ... aligned with the global "i'm lovin' it" launch ... but not exclusive to it.
+Packaging is McDonald's #2 cost.
+I saw a distinct global opportunity to turn that cost into a powerful marketing asset.
+It could become another huge platform to tell a new brand story ... aligned with the global "i'm lovin' it" launch.
+But, not exclusive to it.

-CEO Charlie Bell got it immediately.
-Together, we embarked on an corporate journey to convince our own internal stakeholders: the country managing directors and global supply chain execs, ALL of whom "owned" packaging/costs ... to invest in this trans4mation.
+CEO Charlie Bell got it - fast.
+Together, we embarked on an corporate journey to convince ALL of our own internal stakeholders, ALL of whom "owned" packaging/costs, to invest in this trans4mation.

 Few believed packaging could have the powerful impact this trans4mation created.